DevExpress/XAF-Blazor-Kubernetes-example/README.md

 Note: change the image names in the `app-depl.yaml` and `docker-compose.yml` (optionally) files to pull already built docker images from your own Docker hub.

+### 5. (Optional) Run a multi-container application using Docker Compose

-5. (Optional) Here is an example how to run multi-container application using [Docker Compose](https://docs.docker.com/compose/) tool.
+Here is an example how to run multi-container application using [Docker Compose](https://docs.docker.com/compose/) tool.
 The `docker-compose.yml` file describes the way the application and the MSSQL Server containers interact.
 Run the following command to launch:

 ```
 docker-compose up
 ```
 Again, make sure that the app is running by the `http://localhost/` URL.

+### 6. Run a terminal

-6. Next, run a terminal on the machine with installed Kubernetes distribution.
+Next, run a terminal on the machine with installed Kubernetes distribution.
 It can be Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), locally installed lightweight [k3s](https://k3s.io/), [minikube](https://minikube.sigs.k8s.io/docs/) or some another version.
 This example was checked with AKS and locally installed k3s lightweight Kubernetes.

+### 7. Create storage for the database

-7. Apply a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) definition to create a storage for the database:
+Apply a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) definition to create a storage for the database:

 ```
 kubectl apply -f ./K8S/local-pvc.yaml
 ```

+### 8. Deploy the database

-8. Create a MSSQL Server deployment with its ClusterIP Service.
+Create a MSSQL Server deployment with its ClusterIP Service.
 But before that, we need to store the DB password into a secret:

 ```
 kubectl create secret generic mssql --from-literal=SA_PASSWORD="Qwerty1_"